simai/ui-doc-template/source/docs/en/index.md

 # Installation

+Docara, our documentation framework, is built on top of Jigsaw with a layer of custom improvements to better handle multi-language setups and collection routing.

 Jigsaw requires PHP 8.1+ and Composer.
 Before installing Jigsaw, make sure you have [Composer](https://getcomposer.org/) installed on your machine.